MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - Azure App Service has a default, soft limit of [instances per App Service Plan](/azure/app-service/overview-hosting-plans#should-i-put-an-app-in-a-new-plan-or-an-existing-plan).

 - Apply autoscale rules.
-App Service plan will scale-out if any rule within the profile is met but will only scale-in if all rules within the profile are met.
-Use a scale-out and scale-in rule combination to ensure auto-scale can take action to both scale-out and scale-in.
+App Service plan will scale out if any rule within the profile is met but will only scale in if all rules within the profile are met.
+Use a scale out and scale in rule combination to ensure auto-scale can take action to both scale out and scale in.
 Understand the behavior of multiple scaling rules in a single profile.

 - Per-app scaling can be enabled at the App Service Plan level to allow an application to scale independently from the App Service plan that hosts it.
 Apps are allocated to available nodes using a best effort approach for an even distribution.
-While an even distribution isn't guaranteed, the platform will make sure that two instances of the same app will not be hosted on the same instance.
+While an even distribution isn't guaranteed, the platform will make sure that two instances of the same app won't be hosted on the same instance.

 ##### Monitoring